 All items are fully insured in transit.

-Please note we do not ship outside the UK.
+We do not ship outside the UK.

 Should your parcel be urgent at the checkout you have the option to pay extra for UK Royal Mail Special Delivery.
-Royal Mail achieve a next working day delivery over 99% of the time with this top priority service, and this service requires a signature on delivery.
+Once dispatched Royal Mail achieve a next working day delivery over 99% of the time with this top priority service, and this service requires a signature on delivery.

 All orders over 1.5KG in weight or over £200 in value get an automatic free upgrade to Royal Mail Special Delivery by us when packing your order, these parcels will require a signature on delivery.